ociswap/radix-event-stream/README.md

 }
 ```

 By returning different errors, you may control how the stream behaves.
 It can retry handling the current event directly, retry the whole transaction handler, or exit completely. **Beware:** This could mean your handlers will be called multiple times if an error occurs.
-When using this option, sure your handlers are somehow idempotent or atomic, so that running them multiple times is fine.
+When using this option, ensure your handlers are somehow idempotent or atomic, so that running them multiple times is fine.

 ### Step 4: Register handlers.